How to make espresso with instant coffee (Easy Recipe!)

 Always choose high-quality instant coffee and make sure it is made of 100% Arabica beans.

-Buy instant coffee from trustworthy brands like Nescafe.
 Premium instant coffee brands often have strict quality control measures in place to ensure that each batch of coffee is consistent in flavor and aroma.

-2) Make Instant Espresso
+2) Make Instant Americano

 Follow the steps I have mentioned above to make concentrated Espresso-like shots from instant coffee.
+Then Pour Hot over it to make an Instant Americano drink.

 3) Prepare frothed milk

-Final Thoughts on Instant Espresso
+Final Thoughts

 In all honesty, instant coffee is probably the easiest way to make coffee at home without the use of fancy equipment.